digiblur/digiNRG_ESPHome/README.md

 ### Sample ESPHome YAML Configurations
 digi_nrg_2chan32.yaml - Included in this repo
 digi_nrg_6chan32.yaml - Included in this repo
+Note: If you elected to add expansion boards, refer to the two physical jumpers on the top of each expansion board.
+They will identify each of the CS_PINs you will need to include in the 6 channel example above.
+You can then replicate the code and change the CS_Pin and CT identifiers.

 ![alt text](https://raw.githubusercontent.com/digiblur/digiNRG_ESPHome/master/jpgs/2chan_board.jpg "2 Channel")
 ![alt text](https://raw.githubusercontent.com/digiblur/digiNRG_ESPHome/master/jpgs/6chan_board.jpg "6 Channel")